-- Class President - Presides over monthly meetings. - Sets the meetings' agendas and submits them to the secretary for copies and distribution. - o Coordinates activities of the membership and keeps members informed of the activities. - Class Vice President - Assists the president, presides in their absence, and informs the membership of various student issues and activities. - Class Secretary - Maintains all records of the student society. - o Records minutes of meetings - o Notifies members of upcoming meetings - Carries on the general correspondence of the student society. - o Responsible for distribution of the agenda and other items for the meeting - Assembly of Representatives (AOR) Representative - Distributes all Student Academy information to the program. - The AOR representative will also serve as a point of contact for the SAAAPA Board of Directors and the regional chair. - The AOR representative will become the House of Delegates representative in the clinical phase. - Georgia Association of PAs Representative - Distributes all GAPA Student information to the program. - Class Historian - o Keep a photographic record of the cohort's journey from matriculation to graduation. - Assist in the development of a Cohort 'yearbook.' - Share photos with the Program for publishing on the website and in brochures. - Belonging Chair - Serves as the liaison between the Student Academy and the student society regarding belonging issues affecting their classmates as future colleagues and health care providers. - The elected individual need not be a minority but must have a strong interest in supporting and promoting the education of students on issues of belonging. - Collaborates with the PA Program Belonging & Community Engagement Committee faculty Chair.
+- Maintains all records of the student society. - o Records minutes of meetings - Notifies members of upcoming meetings - o Carries on the general correspondence of the student society. - Responsible for distribution of the agenda and other items for the meeting - Assembly of Representatives (AOR) Representative - o Distributes all Student Academy information to the program. - The AOR representative will also serve as a point of contact for the SAAAPA Board of Directors and the regional chair. - The AOR representative will become the House of Delegates representative in the clinical phase. - Georgia Association of PAs Representative - o Distributes all GAPA Student information to the program. - Class Historian - Keep a photographic record of the cohort's journey from matriculation to graduation. - Assist in the development of a Cohort 'yearbook.' - Share photos with the Program for publishing on the website and in brochures. - Belonging Chair - Serves as the liaison between the Student Academy and the student society regarding belonging issues affecting their classmates as future colleagues and health care providers. - The elected individual need not be a minority but must have a strong interest in supporting and promoting the education of students on issues of belonging. - Collaborates with the PA Program Belonging & Community Engagement Committee faculty Chair.

-Standing Committees with Student Membership:
+Standing Committees with Student Membership\: